• Home

 Chapter 2

-Below are several paragraphs from a magazine titled “Paint and Coatings Industry” from the September 1996 issue, giving what I believe to be an excellent window into the problems of water intrusion into our homes and other structures:
+Below are several paragraphs from the September 1996 issue of “Paint and Coatings Industry.”
+I believe these excerpts provide an excellent insight into the problems of water intrusion in our homes and other structures.

 “Aside from abrasion, virtually all degradation involves water.
 Mineral construction materials can, by virtue of their pore structures, absorb water through their capillaries.
 Water enters not only through exterior facades, but also by the humidity within buildings, by groundwater and by penetration through cracks, seams and joints…